-- Assignments must be handed in at the beginning of class when due.
-Late submissions will be penalized a deduction of 20% for each day, including the day required for submission. - The assignments will be provided in class or posted on the section's Quercus Learning Portal.
-Assignments must be completed in groups from their registered section only. - Students who, for reasons beyond their control, are unable to submit an assignment by its deadline must obtain approval from the instructor for an extension.
-Supporting documentation will be required as per the policy on missed tests and assignments (see above).
+Late submissions will not be accepted.
+Students who, for reasons beyond their control, are unable to submit an assignment by its deadline must obtain approval from the instructor for an extension.
+Supporting documentation will be required as per the policy on missed tests and assignments.